Security Implementation

 • Does NOT set BACKEND_JWT_EXPIRY (hash-based tokens have no client-side expiry tracking)

-• Returns 200 OK with empty body—JWT never sent to frontend
+• POST returns 200 OK with empty body; GET redirects back to returnUrl

 4.3.
 Token Lifecycle (Hash-Based)